Practice Areas

 Pennsylvania Inheritance Tax

 Pennsylvania taxes its residents for any property they pass on upon their death.
-As a result, it is important to consider tax consequences during the estate planning and administration process.
+As a result, it is important to consider tax consequences during the estate planning process.
 Additionally, even for out-of-state residents, any real estate located in Pennsylvania will be subject to an inheritance tax.

-Federal Estate And Gift Tax
+Federal Estate and Gift Tax

 The federal estate and gift tax has been revised countless times over the years.
 Today, only the very wealthy are subject to a federal estate and gift tax.

-Get The Experienced Assistance You Need
+Get the Experienced Assistance You Need